William Porter (Attorney General): Political career (1865-1873)

-When he retired from his position as attorney-general in 1865, Porter entered politics, and was elected to the parliament which he had assisted in creating.
-Here the local leader John Molteno, who shared Porter's political views, had achieved a degree of parliamentary control and was using this electoral base to push for the next stage in independence from Britain, a locally-accountable executive, or "Responsible Government".
+When he retired from his position as attorney-general in 1865, his friend Saul Solomon convinced Porter to enter politics in 1869, and Porter was elected to the parliament which he had assisted in creating for the multi-member electoral district of Cape Town - winning more votes than any other candidate.
+Here the local leader John Molteno, who shared Porter's political views, had achieved a degree of parliamentary control, and was using this electoral base to push for the next stage in independence from Britain, a locally-accountable executive, or "Responsible Government".

 Porter joined this movement for responsible government, lending his considerable moral authority as an acknowledged "father" of the Cape's constitution.
-His final years in politics were spent in the drive for women's rights, religious freedom and the abolition of capital punishment in the Cape.
+His final years in politics were spent in the drive for women's rights, religious freedom, and the abolition of capital punishment in the Cape.

 In 1872, the Cape finally attained Responsible Government and Molteno approached Porter with an invitation to become the Cape's first Prime Minister.
 Porter declined however, citing ill-health.

 Later life

 The refusal of honours however, was quite typical for Porter's personality.
 He also turned down a knighthood and a chief justiceship among other offers.